Peregrine White: Family

+In 1704 - The will of Peregrine White (which is owned by and displayed at Pilgrim Hall in Plymouth), dated July 14, 1704, and proved August 14 of the same year states: Peregrine White of Marshfield…..Being aged and under many Weaknesses and Bodily Infirmities devised to his wife Sarah everything not otherwise disposed of by the will to his eldest son Daniel …personal items and land .. as well as various personal items and land to daughters Sarah and Mercy and sons Jonathan and Peregrine.
+His will was signed with the initials PW "The mark of Peregrine White" who was then aged almost 84 years.

 Death and burial

 Peregrine White died on July 20, 1704 (Old Style), in Marshfield, Massachusetts at age 83 years and 8 months.
 He was buried in Winslow Cemetery in Marshfield, Massachusetts.
+He was the last surviving Pilgrim Father, though the last Mayflower passenger, Mary Allerton, died in 1699.
 His wife Sarah died on January 22, 1711, and was also buried in Winslow Cemetery.
 Additionally, Peregrine's elder brother Resolved White, his wife Judith and their mother Susanna were all buried in Winslow Cemetery.
 Winslow Cemetery has a substantial stone monument to "The Early Settlers of Green Harbor Marshfield" naming, among others, Resolved and Peregrine White, their wives and mother Susanna as well as her second husband Edward Winslow.

 Obituary

 Marshfield vital records note the death of "Capt.
 Peregrine White" on "July ye 20:1704" and the 'Boston Newsletter' of Monday July 31, 1704, gives the following obituary: "Marshfield, July, 22 Capt.
 Peregrine White of this town, Aged Eighty three years, and Eight Months; died the 20th Instant.
 He was vigorous and of a comly Aspect to the last; Was the Son of Mr. William White and Susanna his Wife;' born on board the Mayflower, Capt.
 Jones Commander, in Cape Cod Harbour.
 Altho' he was in the former part of his Life extravagant; yet was much Reform'd in his last years; and died hopefully."